Robert Castellanos

-Robert Castellanos (born May 11, 1998) is an American professional soccer player, who currently plays as a central defender for Major League Soccer club Sporting Kansas City.
+Robert Castellanos (born May 11, 1998) is an American professional soccer player who plays as a defender for USL Championship club Tampa Bay Rowdies.

 Career

 Professional

-Castellanos was born in Palmdale, California and attended Estancia High School.
+Castellanos was born in Palmdale, California and attended Palmdale High School.

 On February 14, 2017, he signed with United Soccer League club LA Galaxy II out of the youth academy of Club Atlas of the Liga MX.

 After three seasons with Rio Grande Valley FC, the club declined their contract option on Castellanos following their 2020 season.

 On February 17, 2021, Castellanos signed with MLS side Nashville SC.
 Castellanos was loaned to USL Championship side Tampa Bay Rowdies on March 11, 2022.
 Following the 2022 season, his contract option was declined by Nashville.

-On 26 January 2023, Castellanos signed for Finnish club KuPS ahead of the 2023 season with the option to extend the deal for a further year.
+On 26 January 2023, Castellanos signed for Finnish club Kuopion Palloseura (KuPS) ahead of the 2023 season with the option to extend the deal for a further year.

 After just three Finnish League Cup appearances for KuPS, Castellanos returned to the United States on February 17, 2023, signing with MLS side Sporting Kansas City.

+On January 25, 2025, Castellanos signed with USL Championship club Tampa Bay Rowdies on a permanent contract.